Icon1cc/MD-Corp-Ranks/Backend/README.md

 mvn clean spring-boot:run
 Your application will start.

-# Step 7: Test Endpoints Using Postman
-GET /hello: Test the basic greeting endpoint.
-Expect Hello World

-POST /cookie-generator: Test the endpoint for generating cookies.
-Expect a random cookie in the header.

-GET /cookie-generator: Test the endpoint for generating cookies.
-Expect the random cookie to be written to the console.

-POST /: Test the default POST endpoint without any body.
-Expect 200 OK.

-# Step 8: Building for Production
+# Step 7: Building for Production
 When ready for deployment, build your project:
 ./mvnw clean package
 Or with global Maven:git add RE